jeskaj/Portfolio-Website/README.md

 ![Contact Page - Desktop Wireframe](docs/contact-desktop-wireframe.png)

-**[REMOVE THIS:]**
-Explain: Your decision making process relating to the overall aesthetic of your website

-Mountain hero image - calming (desirable quality in a professional), reflects my love of nature

-Other colours chosen to blend in with and complement the mountain hero image

 ### Functionality & Features

 This structure and content of this site was written in HTML and styled with CSS (including SASS/SCSS).

 The site comprises the following **components**:

-*** ADD MORE ABOUT HOW STYLING WILL ENGAGE THE AUDIENCE ***

 #### Header (Hero Unit)